BindhuC06/FrozenLake-Q_Learning/README.md

 ---

+## Why This Approach Doesn't Scale

+FrozenLake works with a Q-table because it has only **16 discrete states**.
+Environments like CartPole have a **continuous observation space** (cart position, cart velocity, pole angle, pole angular velocity) — infinite possible states mean an infinite Q-table, which is impossible to store or compute.

+This is exactly why **Deep Q-Networks (DQN)** exist — replacing the Q-table with a neural network that approximates Q(s,a) for any continuous state.

+---

 ## Results

 All runs show the same characteristic learning curve — steady climb from 0% to ~97% win rate, stabilizing after ~6,000 episodes.